 - Influence your campus environment by helping to plan campus programs and events.

 - Enhance the quality of your college experience.

-- Get connected to your University by developing a strong peer group.
+- Get connected to your College by developing a strong peer group.

 - Meet other students and expand your circle of friends.